Victoria Greenfield

 Affiliate Faculty

-Dr. Victoria A. Greenfield is a senior economist at the RAND Corporation, and faculty affiliate in the Department of Criminology, Law and Society at George Mason University.
-While a visiting scholar at Mason between 2015-2018, Greenfield and co-author Prof. Letizia Paoli drafted the book “Assessing the Harms of Crime: A New Framework for Criminal Policy” (2022, Oxford University Press), which received the 2023 Book Award from the European Society of Criminology.
-Greenfield specializes in national security and international social and economic issues, including transnational crime.
-She also advises federal agencies on strategic planning, organizational structure, and performance evaluation.
+Dr. Victoria A. Greenfield is a faculty affiliate in the Department of Criminology, Law and Society at George Mason University and a Senior Fellow with the Policy Institute at KAUST.
+While at Mason, Greenfield, with co-author Prof. Letizia Paoli, wrote “Assessing the Harms of Crime: A New Framework for Criminal Policy” (Oxford University Press), which received the 2023 Book Award from the European Society of Criminology.
+Greenfield, trained as an economist, has specialized in domestic and global security and other international social and economic issues, including transnational crime.
+She also advises public agencies on strategic planning, organizational design, performance evaluation, and regulatory matters.

-In recent years, Greenfield’s research and publications have explored harms of drug production and human trafficking, the use of trade sanctions to combat forced labor, risks of illicit opioids in Asia-Pacific markets, risks of cyberattacks on supply chains, revenues from human smuggling, controls for chemical explosive precursors, and means of reducing Afghan opium production.
-She has also overseen research quality assurance for RAND’s Homeland Security Research Division (2020-2021), lectured at Leuven Institute for Criminology in Belgium (2016, 2022), and chaired the National Academies’ committee on reducing the threat of improvised explosive devices (2016-2018).
+In recent years, Greenfield’s publications on crime and policy have explored the harms of illicit drug markets and human trafficking to people, institutions, and the environment, the use of trade sanctions to combat forced labor, the risks of cyberattacks on supply chains, the distribution of revenues from human smuggling, options for controlling the supply of chemical explosive precursors, and means of reducing Afghan opium production.

-Earlier in her career, Greenfield served as the Admiral Crowe Chair in the Economics of the Defense Industrial Base at the U.S. Naval Academy, a member of the National Academies’ committee on border enforcement costs, the senior economist for international trade and agriculture at the U.S. President’s Council of Economic Advisers, the chief international economist in the Bureau of Economic and Business Affairs, U.S. Department of State, and a principal analyst with the Congressional Budget Office.
+In a career spanning more than three decades, Greenfield has served as a senior economist and research quality assurance manager at RAND, the Admiral Crowe Chair in the Economics of the Defense Industrial Base at the U.S. Naval Academy, the senior economist for international trade and agriculture at the U.S. President’s Council of Economic Advisers, the chief international economist in the Bureau of Economic and Business Affairs, U.S. Department of State, and a principal analyst with the U.S. Congressional Budget Office.
+She has also lectured at the Leuven Institute for Criminology in Belgium and chaired the National Academies’ committee on reducing the threat of improvised explosive devices.

 Selected Publications